urbanslug/graphite/README.md

 ```

 ## Documentation
-To be found at [official graphite docs](https://urbanslug.github.io/graphite/).
+To be found at [official graphite docs].

-The Google Summer of Code 2019 submission link: [Google Summer of Code 2019—Final Submission]
+The Google Summer of Code 2019 submission link: [Google Summer of Code 2019—Final Submission].
+You could also find other related posts under the [graphite tag].

 ## Test
 Run all tests